twrchtrwyth/pelican/content/pages/grimoire.md

 # chmod

-`chmod` is used to change permissions assigned to a file.
+Change permissions assigned to a file or directory.

-To give full read, write and execute permissions to a file:
+To give full read, write and execute permissions to a file (root privileges required):

 ```shell
 chmod 777 path/to/file
 ```

-Obviously, care should be taken when doing this, and you will need to be root.

 ---